wheleph/sas-dst-postgres/README.md

 curl localhost:8080/store-and-read
 ```

-This endpoint stored the record in Postgres and then tries to read it back from the database.
+This endpoint stores the record in Postgres and then tries to read it back from the database.
 But the read operation fails with the following exception:

 ```